Pro-Pose: Unpaired Full-Body Portrait Synthesis via Canonical UV Maps: Abstract

 \section{Abstract}

 Photographs of people taken by professional photographers typically present the person in beautiful lighting, with an interesting pose, and flattering quality.
-This is unlike common photos people can take of themselves.
-In this paper, we explore how to create a ``professional’’ version of a person’s photograph, i.e., in a chosen pose, in a simple environment, with good lighting, and standard black top/bottom clothing.
-A key challenge is to preserve the person’s unique identity, face and body features while transforming the photo.
-If there would exist a large paired dataset of the same person photographed both “in the wild” and by a professional photographer, the problem would potentially be easier to solve.
-However, such data does not exist, especially for a large variety of identities.
-To that end, we propose two key insights: 1) Our method transforms the input photo and person’s face to a canonical UV space, which is further coupled with reposing methodology to model occlusions and novel view synthesis.
-Operating in UV space allows us to leverage existing unpaired datasets.
-2) We personalize the output photo via multi image finetuning.
-Our approach yields high-quality, reposed portraits and achieves strong qualitative and quantitative performance on real-world imagery.
+This is unlike common photos people take of themselves in uncontrolled conditions.
+In this paper, we explore how to canonicalize a person's "in-the-wild" photograph into a controllable, high-fidelity avatar---reposed in a simple environment with standardized minimal clothing.
+A key challenge is preserving the person’s unique whole-body identity, facial features, and body shape while stripping away the complex occlusions of their original garments.
+While a large paired dataset of the same person in varied clothing and poses would simplify this, such data does not exist.
+To that end, we propose two key insights: 1) Our method transforms the input photo into a canonical full-body UV space, which we couple with a novel reposing methodology to model occlusions and synthesize novel views.
+Operating in UV space allows us to decouple pose from appearance and leverage massive unpaired datasets.
+2) We personalize the output photo via multi-image finetuning to ensure robust identity preservation under extreme pose changes.
+Our approach yields high-quality, reposed portraits that achieve strong quantitative performance on real-world imagery, providing an ideal, clean biometric canvas that significantly improves the fidelity of downstream applications like Virtual Try-On (VTO).